You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Even when I chose to study animation, I had never truly known what sort of career I wanted – I just knew that I wanted to tell stories in a creative way.
 My first job after graduation was working as a stop-motion animator on a Roald Dahl project in Birmingham, alongside a writing internship for a video game, and I spent some time as a runner on Aardman’s latest feature film.

 I went on to work at a puzzle room attraction called Escape Dungeons, where I started as a designer and host and was promoted to manager.
-I love immersive themed attractions, which can create the most unique and memorable stories for people in utterly fantastical ways.
-I left at the end of August to take on design/ideas work for some really exciting and top secret projects.
+I love immersive themed attractions, which can create the most memorable and unique stories for people in utterly fantastical ways.
+I left at the end of August to take on design/ideas work for some really exciting and top-secret projects.
 I’m pretty sure I’ve found the career I want!

 My advice would be to not worry if you’re not sure what you’d like to do in your career, or if you’ve been trying for a long time and it’s not going well.